 Are you where you want to be in your life?

 I’d like to become an agent for good in the world.
 Also maybe a podcaster, but we’ll get to that another time 😉 .

 Where you can find Justina:

 Thanks for your thoughts about “becoming”, Justina!
 We’re so pleased to have you.
-Stay tuned for our next interview tomorrow!
+Stay tuned for more interviews soon!